mozilla/pontoon/specs/0113-email-consents.md

 There does not exist currently an email communication consent opt-in for users who register with Pontoon.
 This restricts the ability to reach users outside of the platform, for example users who have not logged-in for some time, and reduces our effectiveness in keeping localizers informed and engaged.

-In addition, this will allow us to reach out within legal compliance to the wider audience of registered users for things such as surveys, etc. Future major platform enhancements will be able to build off this work, and starting this early will provide enough time to ensure interested and active contributers are opted-in ahead of time.
+In addition, this will allow us to reach out within legal compliance to the wider audience of registered users for things such as surveys, etc. Future major platform enhancements will be able to build off this work, and starting this early will provide enough time to ensure interested and active contributors are opted-in ahead of time.

 Value for users / problems solved
 - Users can select their preference for email communication
 - Engagement/reach expanded beyond logged-in active Pontoon users

 # Feature explanation

-## Email communication user setting
+## Email communications user setting
 Within the user settings, a new "Email communications" section is added, with the following content:

 (Section: content)
-- Header: "Email communication"
+- Header: "Email communications"
-- Sub-header: "Subscribe to Pontoon mailing list"
-- Body: "Receive emails related to Pontoon and the localization of projects within the platform.
-Such as challenges and goal reminders, user surveys, progress and activity updates, l10n newsletters and more."
 - Opt-in check box: (displays users saved preference, users are opted-out by default)
-- Opt-in check box label (consent text): "I’m okay with Mozilla handling my info as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>."
+- Opt-in check box label: "Receive email updates related to the localization of projects on Pontoon and updates on the Pontoon platform.
+I’m okay with Mozilla handling my personal information as explained in <a href="https://www.mozilla.org/en-US/privacy/websites/">this Privacy Notice</a>."

 User email communication preference is stored and referenced to determine if emails should be sent to user.